 - a) Smoking or alcohol consumption on the MVI premises at any time.
-MVI is a smoke and alcohol free environment. - b) Excessive drinking by students over age 18.
-Excessive drinking is defined as having a negative impact on student academic performance, on group dynamics, or on the community. - c) Driving a motorized vehicle at any time during the course. - d) Riding on a motorcycle or ATV. - e) Willful obstruction or disruption of any MVI course teaching, organized activity, study, research, examination, meeting, or ceremony. - f) Willful damage, misuse, theft, or misappropriation of private or public property. - g) Abusive, threatening, lewd, or obscene behavior. - h) Repeated tardiness to and/or unexcused absences from classes and activities. - i) Travel outside of the program's designated location (and/or leaving the program) without the proper approval and fulfillment of the program sign out requirements. - j) Failure to abide by the homestay rules including repeated late night returns and/or not returning to your homestay without notification, disrespectful behavior, and providing inappropriate items to family members. - k) Discrimination or harassment against any person based on their race, ethnicity, national origin, gender, marital status, age, sexual orientation, political conviction, religious belief, disability, or physical or medical condition.
+MVI is a smoke- and alcoholfree environment. - b) Excessive drinking by students over age 18.
+Excessive drinking is defined as having a negative impact on student academic performance, on group dynamics, or on the community. - c) Driving a motorized vehicle at any time during the course. - d) Riding on a motorcycle or ATV. - e) Willful obstruction or disruption of any MVI course teaching, organized activity, study, research, examination, meeting, or ceremony. - f) Willful damage, misuse, theft, or misappropriation of private or public property. - g) Abusive, threatening, lewd, or obscene behavior. - h) Bringing anyone to your place of lodging who is not staying there without permission from your professor, the course coordinator, and the lodging administration. - i) Abusive, threatening, lewd, or obscene behavior. - j) Repeated tardiness to and/or unexcused absences from classes and activities.

+- k) Travel outside of the program's designated location (and/or leaving the program) without the proper approval and fulfillment of the program sign out requirements. - Failure to abide by the homestay rules including repeated late night returns and/or not returning to your homestay without notification, disrespectful behavior, and providing inappropriate items to family members. - m) Discrimination or harassment against any person based on their race, ethnicity, national origin, gender, marital status, age, sexual orientation, political conviction, religious belief, disability, or physical or medical condition. - n) Failure to comply with COVID-19 protocols or related directives from MVI staff, on the MVI campus or during any part of the MVI itinerary at any site.